 - 2 Tbsp. minced crystallized ginger

-- Let cool.
-When cool, brush the nectarines with the apricot preserves.
+- Let cool and brush the fruit with the apricot jam if desired.